Spectral Joint Subspace Estimation for Heterogeneous Multi-View Data: Geometry and Reweighting: Introduction

+Our contributions span the geometry of equal-weight AJIVE, sharp guarantees for deterministic and random loadings, general-weight theory, and a data-driven reweighting procedure.

+First, for equal-weight AJIVE with deterministic loadings, we derive a sharper upper bound that explicitly tracks the joint--individual loading interactions.
+We also prove an algorithm-specific lower bound under a majority sign-alignment condition in the rank-one setting, showing that a second-order bias that does not vanish with $K$ can persist.
+Together, these results identify when the non-diminishing term is generated by the AJIVE algorithm rather than by a loose analysis.

+Second, under sign-symmetric random loadings, the second-order interaction averages across views, yielding a $K^{-1/2}$-type rate.
+When the individual subspaces are also random, our rate matches the minimax lower bound up to logarithmic factors, which refines the recent result in \cite{tang2025mode} in an overlapping regime summarized in \Cref{tab:comparison}.

+Third, we extend the analysis to general weights and obtain non-asymptotic bounds that separate statistical heterogeneity from structural heterogeneity.
+Based on these bounds, we derive an explicit weight, which gives optimality under a constant identifiability gap condition.
+When individual components are absent, this weight agrees to the recent optimality results for SVD-Stack established by \cite{baharav2025stacked}.

-Finally, bridging theory and practice, we provide a data-driven implementation for the oracle-optimal weighting algorithm, which is computationally simple and empirically effective.
-Extensive numerical simulations corroborate our theoretical findings, and an application to TCGA-BRCA multi-omics data validates the superiority of \hjive, demonstrating the advantage of explicitly accounting for heterogeneity in practice.
+Finally, we provide a one-shot data-driven plug-in implementation of \hjive, together with an optional geometry-adaptive extension of this data-driven procedure.
+The resulting method is computationally simple and empirically effective.
+Extensive simulations and real-data analyses on TCGA-BRCA multi-omics and Caltech101-20 image data illustrate the practical benefits of \hjive.